-Combine the two envelopes of Dream Whip with the milk and pudding; beat with an electric mixer until soft peaks form.
+Combine the 2 envelopes of Dream Whip with the milk; beat with an electric mixer until soft peaks form.
 Add the remaining package of dry pistachio pudding mix and continue beating until well blended.
 Fold in the remaining 1/2 cup of chopped pecans.

 Spread the frosting over the cooled cake.